 Walkdown Inspection Things to Look for On Switchgear, Load/Distribution Centers, Motor Control Centers and Controllers:

-The panel doors bolts are engaged and door is not free to open.
+The panel doors bolts are engaged, and the door is not free to open.

-Flooding sources such as pipes that could break wnot allow water to flood up to the level of the lowest cubicles.
-Determine what loads are in the lowest cubicles.
+Flooding sources such as pipes that could break will not allow water to flood up to the level of the lowest cubicles.
+Determine what loads are in the lowest cubicles, verify flood mitigation equipment such as sump pumps and floor drains are functional

 Cubicles should not have holes where water could enter.
 Hardware that is badly corroded should be replaced.